 The term “hot tooth” isn’t a technical dental term.
 It’s more of a simplified descriptor.
-This term describes patients with a very painful tooth that has a difficult time getting or remaining numb.
+This term describes patients with a painful tooth that is difficult to numb.

 Why is it so painful?

 A tooth infection irritates the nerve fibres in and around the tooth.
 Any stimulation of these fibres registers as pain in the brain.
-This irritation often exasperates in the presence of hot or cold foods and sometimes even pressure.
+This irritation is worsened by hot or cold foods, and sometimes pressure.
 In severe cases, the pain is spontaneous.

-A tooth infection creates an acidic environment around the tissues, but anaesthetics work best in a less acidic environment.
-Anaesthetic undergoes a favourable chemical change in a less acidic environment, allowing for effective tooth numbing.
+A tooth infection creates an acidic environment around the tissues, but anaesthetics work best low acidity environments.
+Anaesthetics undergoes a chemical change in a less acidic environment, which allows them to numb your teeth.

-The dentist may need to opt for a more potent anaesthetic or one that contains more epinephrine to numb a “hot tooth”.
-Additional forms of anaesthesia are sometimes appropriate for total patient comfort.
+The dentist may need to use a more potent anaesthetic or one that contains more epinephrine to numb a “hot tooth”.
+Other forms of anaesthesia like nitrous oxide (laughing gas) may be needed for total patient comfort.

 How can I prevent it?

 Most “hot tooth” infections start as cavities.
-Maintaining oral hygiene, going to dental appointments, and getting fillings as recommended is key to preventing larger infections.
+Maintaining oral hygiene, going to dental appointments, and getting fillings as recommended is key to preventing many of these infections.